ClementPremartin/ClementPremartin/README.md

 ### Hi there 👋
 <br>
-✨ My name is Clément and I'm a web Developer 🚀 from Brest.
+✨ My name is Clément and I'm a Web Developer 🚀 from Brest in France.
+After 6 years as sound ingeneer, I decided to focus on web development to challenge myself and work on new projects.
 I'm studying at Wild Code School, a coding bootcamp where we train to become full stack web developpers in a "learning by doing" approach.

 <br>
 <br>
 🔨 My skills